torbs/eik-lib.github.io/docs/overview.md

 ## How Eik works

 The main role of the Eik server is to serve static assets uploaded to the server.
-Upon upload, assets will be given a new versioned pathname for each upload and are considered imutable.
+Upon upload, assets will be given a new versioned pathname for each upload and are considered immutable.
 A change in an asset is a new version on the Eik server.
 By doing so, served assets can be cached forever in the end users browser.

 The Eik server also has the concept called an alias.
 An alias is a non immutable pathname which can be set to redirect requests to it, to an immutable asset pathname.

 For example, let us say that we upload lit-html version 1.1.1 to an Eik server.
 This version of lit-html will then live on the immutable URL `/npm/lit-html/1.1.1`.
 We can then set an alias for lit-html and this alias will be on the non immutable pathname `/npm/lit-html/v1`.
 Any request to any file under the alias at `/npm/lit-html/v1` will then be redirected to the matching file under `/npm/lit-html/1.1.1`.

 Later on, when we publish lit-html version 1.2.0 to the Eik server, this version will then live on the immutable pathname `/npm/lit-html/1.2.0`.
-We can then update the existing alias at the non imutable pathname `/npm/lit-html/v1` to point to the new version.
+We can then update the existing alias at the non immutable pathname `/npm/lit-html/v1` to point to the new version.
 Requests to any file under the alias at `/npm/lit-html/v1` will then be redirected to its matching file under `/npm/lit-html/1.2.0`.

 In order to meet the challenge outlined in the introduction above, each of the applications described can load lit-html through its alias (`/npm/lit-html/v1`) and they will all load the same version.
 The alias acts as a static path to a shared library (in this case lit-html) across all the applications.
 It's then possible to publish new versions of a library without having to rebuild and redeploy each application to production.